Condylomas, genital warts

-Condylomas or Condylomata acuminata are one of the most common sexually transmitted diseases.
+Condylomas or condylomata acuminata, genital warts are one of the most common sexually transmitted diseases.
 As the name says, they spread on the skin and mucous tissues of the genitals.
 They can appear as pink or skin colored flattened lumps, and as cauliflower growths.
 They can be barely visible or make entire wreaths and plates of growths.

 Although they can be treated with medication or surgically, the genital warts are a serious health problem.
 A virus that causes them – HPV, is associated with the cervix carcinoma, but also other genital region carcinomas.
 Discussions are common on the subject of vulnerability of women to the HPV virus, but almost 30 types of this virus can lead to carcinoma of the anus and penis in men.
 These types of carcinoma are rare, but the risk is 17 times higher then with the presence of the HPV infection.